 Stephen Williams is a writer and investigative journalist

-His reputation was solidified by the international success of two books, Invisible Darkness: The Horrifying Case of Paul Bernardo and Karla Homolka and Karla: A Pact with the Devil which were critically acclaimed as “apocalyptic stories set in landscapes of suburban deviance.”
+His reputation was solidified by the continuing success of two books, Invisible Darkness: The Horrifying Case of Paul Bernardo and Karla Homolka and Karla: A Pact with the Devil which were critically acclaimed as “apocalyptic stories set in landscapes of suburban deviance.”
 His nonfiction work has been compared to that of Norman Mailer and Truman Capote.
-Professor George Elliott Clark wrote:
+George Elliott Clark wrote:

-“The true crime is, in the hands of artists like Truman Capote and Stephen Williams, a kind of poetry, a kind of austere grand guignol exuding gaudy horror.”
+“True crime is, in the hands of artists like Truman Capote and Stephen Williams, a kind of poetry, a kind of austere grand guignol exuding gaudy horror.”

 Stephen has been twice arrested to do with his writing, once in 1998 and again in 2003, criminally charged with over one hundred counts of disobeying court orders and publication bans, twice put on trial over the eight-year period between 1998 and 2005, and twice exonerated.

 The Attorney General, Michael Bryant, also sued Williams in 2003 as an Enemy of the State, alleging he was in possession of “sensitive” court documents.
 The lawsuit sought unspecified damages and the seizure of Williams’ research and archives.
 Although the courts and police seized his computer and files, the lawsuit did not succeed.